Tornike-Skhulukhia/CLI-Chess/README.md

 . for castling, moving king 2 places is enough, and even in chess notation if it is written that way and not O-O for example, it will load it and store as O-O move

+# errors ?
+. do colors show up properly? after installing some old package on my PC, it stopped working on terminal until doing apt update and apt upgrade, then worked again only in terminal, not in vscode terminal.

 # installation
 . for usage